 Use the id in subsequent API calls, such as checking the status of the media with the Get Media by ID endpoint to determine when the media is ready for playback.

 FastPix uses webhooks to tell your application about things that happen in the background, outside of the API regular request flow.
-For instance, once the media file is created (but not yet processed or encoded), we’ll shoot a POST message to the address you give us with the webhook event video.media.created.
+For instance, after the media file is created (but not yet processed or encoded), FastPix sends a POST request to your specified webhook URL with the event video.media.created.

-Once processing is done you can look for the events video.media.ready and video.media.failed to see the status of your new media file.
+After processing completes, monitor the events video.media.ready and video.media.failed to track the status of the media file.